 Or does it date back to early contact and is another example of culture clash?
 European settlers, coming from a monetary economy, did not understand bartering.
 When given an item, they did not realize they were to offer something back in return.
 If something was not offered in return, then the Native American expected their offering to be returned.
 One side was bartering, the other receiving a gift.

 Settlers also did not understand that gift giving was central to Native American culture and that when a gift was presented, it was done so with honour, and with the notion that the gift would be used and valued.
 But, if the recipient of the gift did not use it, then that was viewed as disrespect, and the item was taken back, and likely given to someone else who would use it and appreciate it.

 The settlers, not understanding either of these aspects of the Native American culture, were in turn offended - and phrase Indian giver was born.

 What is your understanding of the origin of this colloquialism?

-We discuss the use of colloquialisms in our courses on Aboriginal Awareness - if you are interested in learning more about colloquialisms and why to avoid their usage, contact us for information on our public and on-site courses.
+We discuss the use of colloquialisms in our Indigenous relations training - if you are interested in learning more about colloquialisms and why to avoid their usage, contact us for information on our eLearning, public and private training.